mappu/miqt/README.md

 3. Copy necessary Qt LGPL libraries.

 For repeated builds, the compile speed can be improved if you also bind-mount the Docker container's `GOCACHE` directory: `-v $(pwd)/container-build-cache:/root/.cache/go-build`

+To add an icon and other properties to the .exe, you can use [the go-winres tool](https://github.com/tc-hib/go-winres).
+See the `examples/windowsmanifest` for details.